Schloss Höhenried: Death, sale and the end of an era

 Details of the Busch-Woods estate in the St. Louis Post-Dispatch of 16 November 1954.

 Wilhelmina Busch died on 21 November 1952 in Munich.
 Her husband, Sam E. Woods, also died in Munich on 22 May 1953.
 Schloss Höhenried and the remaining considerable assets were inherited by a community of heirs consisting of relatives of Sam E. Woods, including his daughter from his first marriage, Kathi-Rose Woods McClendan (1918–2020).
 Since the members of the community of heirs had no interest in preserving the castle, Schloss Höhenried was put up for sale.
 Although there were repeated rumors about wealthy private individuals being interested in purchasing Schloss Höhenried, with the names of important German industrial families being mentioned in particular, including Friedrich Flick, the considerable maintenance costs ultimately deterred them from purchasing the property.

 From 6 to 10 September 1955, the entire inventory of Schloss Höhenried was sold at an on-site auction, conducted by the auctioneer Hugo Ruef from the Bavarian auction house of the same name.
+Only the furnishings of the Rittersaal (Knight's Hall) survived.
+Why they were not sold as part of the major auction is no longer known today.
 The proceeds amounted to around 500,000 Deutsche Marks.
 An enormous sum for that time.

 From the stately home to the clinic

 The entrance façade of Schloss Höhenried and its extensive grounds.

 On 27 October 1955, the Landesversicherungsanstalt Oberbayern (Upper Bavarian State Insurance Institution) purchased Schloss Höhenried and its 88 hectares of land for 2.2 million Deutsche Marks.
 The Klinik Höhenried began operations in 1958 and 1967 respectively.
 The world of glamour returned to Schloss Höhenried, albeit with a different goal.
 Over the years, celebrities such as Ann Smyrner and Rudolf Schock were treated at the Cardiological rehabilitation clinic, which was later expanded to include psychosomatic and orthopedic indications.

 The plans of the Landesversicherungsanstalt Oberbayern to run a health clinic in the castle and on the 88-hectare park grounds of Höhenried were nothing unusual for a Landesversicherungsanstalt (state insurance institution).
 Establishing and maintaining health clinics for their own insured members has been one of the responsibilities of the Landesversicherungsanstalten since the beginning of the Rentenversicherung (pension insurance).
 Schloss Höhenried, with its extensive grounds in this unique natural landscape, is ideal for this purpose.

 "Schloss Höhenried is half Benedictine abbey, half Bavarian manor house, rising gracefully above the Starnberger See.
-The castle and its park are a jewel of architecture, interior design and garden architecture.
-Wilhelmina Busch used her wealth to fulfill a romantic dream.
-The inviting arcades, the cloisters, the renaissance hall, the Venetian and Chinese towers and the other rooms exude a spiritual enchantment."
+The castle and its park form a jewel of architecture, interior decoration and garden design.
+Wilhelmina Busch used her fortune to realise a romantic dream.
+The welcoming arcades, the cloisters, the Renaissance hall, the Venetian and Chinese towers and the other rooms are filled with a kind of spiritual enchantment."